 The change the band went through was so substantial that until this day some fans and critics see "Cowboys from Hell" as the band's first album and not the fifth.

 The Abbott brothers, Phil and Rex created a style that although sounded as familiar as thrash metal, was still more innovative and energetic.
-They took the thrash and slowed it down in order to put the emphasis on the heaviness of the riffs and the grooves of the rhythm.
-They combined the melodies of "Judas Priest", the rage of "Metallica" (in its heyday) and the Texan and groovy rhythm of "ZZ Top" to create a new sub-style that will breathe life into the metal scene.
+They took the thrash and slowed it down to emphasize the heaviness of the riffs and the grooves of the rhythm.
+They combined the melodies of "Judas Priest", the rage of "Metallica" (in its heyday), and the Texan and groovy rhythm of "ZZ Top" to create a new sub-style that will breathe life into the metal scene.

-The theme song "Cowboys from Hell" became the band's anthem and gave the band members the nicknames - "The Cowboys from Hell".
+The theme song "Cowboys from Hell" became the band's anthem and gave the band members the nickname - "The Cowboys from Hell".